Preparing for the transition

 Communication is a key aspect for families and their relatives and as a nursing home we have learnt over the decades that discussing everything in advance is highly beneficial for the process to be easier.
 It also gives you and your family the time to explain the decisions that are taking place and why.
 As might be expected, these conversations may feel uncomfortable to begin with.
 But, having them early on ensures time to adjust for both you and your loved one.

 Choosing a nursing home

 A good approach that you may want to start with is planning this new life change with your loved one.
-Allow them the opportunity to put forward their opinion and voice any anxieties they may have about moving into a care home.
+Allow them the opportunity to put forward their opinion.
+As well as, voice any anxieties they may have about moving into a care home.
 This is also a crucial time to understand what they may want or prefer when considering certain homes.

 Researching quality nursing homes for the first time can seem quite daunting.
 What is most meaningful to consider when refining your search is the best and most appropriate possible care.
 There are a range of circumstances that lead to an individual requiring care beyond the home and it is important to ensure that you are informed on the correct type of care for your loved one.
 Nursing homes provide a variety of services from rest of life care, general nursing care, specialist dementia care, and more.

 Beyond the costs and location, consider the lifestyle of your loved one when asking questions about activities and meals.
 It is also beneficial to visit the nursing home and speak to staff; make sure you and your loved one feel welcomed.
 At our Worcestershire care home we have a friendly team who are always on hand to assist in person or on the phone if you ever wish to call and ask questions.